 Many people are confused about the differences between psychiatrists and psychologists.
 There are many similarities and some differences.
 It is important to find one that suits you.

 Education and approach

-Psychologists usually have a 4-year university degree in arts or science with an emphasis on psychology.
+Psychologists usually have a 4-year university degree.
 After university, they typically complete a further 2 years of education and training to obtain 'general registration'.

 General registration as a psychologist enables someone to work in areas of psychology in which they are competent and to use the title 'Psychologist'.
 Some psychologists choose to complete further training to become endorsed in specific areas of psychology such as clinical psychology.

 There are many similarities between psychiatrists and psychologists.